 “Fuck,” she spat.
 She rarely had to look at default reality, and it made her feel bad.
 This place was goddamn ugly.
 Everything was brown and dry and crappy.
-With her visor on, she could just follow the map and it would abstract away all this ugliness.
+With her visor on, she could just follow the map and it would abstract away this ugliness.
 It lit her path with little green dots, gave her points for avoiding obstacles, and she could keep chatTime running all the while, her friends never out of reach.
-But without her visor, well, this whole thing just sucked.
+But without her visor, well, this whole thing sucked.
 She had no idea where she was or how to get to where she was going.
 She wandered forward aimlessly, surveying the deserted plaza.

 “What’s the matter, wirehead?
 Your rig broke?” croaked a voice, making Mira jump.
-She twirled around, trying to see where the voice was coming from, but she couldn’t see anything.
-“Heehee, up here, idiot,” said the voice, and Mira looked up to see a tiny sparrow drone hovering above her.
-“I jammed it!
-That’s why,” it said.
+She twirled around, trying to see where it came from.
+“Heehee, up here, idiot,” it said.
+Mira looked up to see a tiny sparrow drone hovering above her.
+The drone’s cameras zeroed in on the skinny, Hispanic teenager as she stamped her foot in frustration.
+“It’s not gonna work.
+I jammed it!” it said.
 “This is my turf, you gotta pay the troll if you wanna pass.”

 “That’s not how you’re gonna pay this troll tax,” said the voice.
-“There’s another way.
-With your body.”
+“There’s another way, with your body.”

 The little drone dropped into the space between a gap in the rafters.
 “Nice, huh?” said the voice, full of boyish delight.

-“What the hell are you doing?” asked Mira, trying to struggle.
-But the woman was surprisingly strong and quickly strapped Mira’s arm to the armrest.
+“What the hell are you doing?” asked Mira, trying to struggle, but the woman was surprisingly strong and quickly strapped Mira’s arm to the armrest.
 Mira realized that this was sort of like the chairs in the blood bank.
-“I’m not giving you any blood for free or even a box of visors, I was on my way to go get real money.”
+“I’m not giving you any blood for free or even for a box of visors,” Mira said, “I was on my way to get real money.”
 Her heart started racing as she wondered if this woman was trying to steal her blood, but something about the woman’s demeanor gave her pause.
-The woman wasn’t friendly by any means, but she wasn’t angry either.
-She was business like, but her eyes didn’t have the deadness that Mira saw when people really intended to harm her.
+She wasn’t friendly by any means, but she wasn’t angry, either.
+She was businesslike, and her eyes didn’t have the deadness that Mira saw when people really intended to harm her.
 And she had seen dead eyes plenty.

 “This isn’t for you, Mira,” said the woman calmly, as she swabbed Mira’s filthy arm with alcohol and deftly sank the needle into her bulging vein.
 “It’s a present for the blood bank.
 You won’t feel a thing.
 It’s perfectly harmless to you.”

-“That blood bank is a longevity clinic.
-The blood goes to plutocrats,” giggled the boy.
-But his mother shushed him and then the door closed and they were gone.
+“The blood bank is a longevity clinic.
+The blood goes to plutocrats,” said the boy with a smirk.
+But his mother shushed him and the door closed.
+They were gone.